parrt/stratx/README.md

-# mine
+# stratx

-A repo for model-independent net-effect in Python
+A repo for model-independent partial dependence even in the presence of codependent variables (Python 3).